Control Loop¶

 The third form is PID on Error, which introduces normalized error.
 The loop computes

 and applies the same PID structure to this normalized quantity.
-Normalization allows the same gains to be applied to loops with different engineering units or ranges and is typical of certain DCS implementations.
+Normalization allows the same gains to be applied to loops with different engineering units or ranges and is typical of certain Distributed Control System (DCS) implementations.
 In this form, all three actions—P, I, and D—act on the normalized error.

 The fourth form is PI on Error, D on PV, the default in many Emerson DeltaV® controllers.
 Proportional and integral actions still operate on the normalized error, but the derivative term acts on the process variable signal itself rather than on the error.
 This means that the derivative contribution responds to the actual dynamics of the process but does not react to a sudden step in set point, avoiding the large derivative “kick” often seen when a set point changes abruptly.
 This form is frequently preferred for loops such as dissolved oxygen, pH, or temperature because it provides smooth control action while still damping oscillations.